gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 The quizmaster must:

 - Maintain a position such that all currently seated quizzers are able to view the quizmaster's face
-- Speak in such as a way as to be understood by all quizzers
+- Speak in such as a way to be understood by all quizzers
 - Rule immediately upon an obviously correct or incorrect answer if there is no indication from the answer judge to the contrary

 When a quizzer's response contains a required completion of the question and that completion is different than the written question, the quizmaster will discuss it with the answer judge.
 If the quizzer gives a reference question that is different than the written question, the quizmaster and answer judge must ensure that the reference question given is the exact same type as the written question.